House Budget Committee Hearing: The State of the U.S. Economy

 But, many of us fear our monetary policy is on a similar track as well.

 I firmly believe that a course correction here in Washington is sorely needed to help get us back on the right track.
 While it won’t be easy, Americans have risen to greater challenges and prevailed in the past.

-With that, I would like to yield to the Ranking Member, Mr. Van Hollen.
+Thank you for your indulgence and at this time, I would like to yield to the Ranking Member, Mr. Van Hollen.